Clubs and activities

-The BLIS Choir meet every fortnight at Richard Lander School in Truro with members from across Cornwall including St Austell and Penzance.
+The BLIS Choir meet on a Tuesday evening once a fortnight at Mount Hawke Church Hall with members from across Cornwall including St Austell and Penzance.
 The choir has a large repertoire of over 100 songs and they perform concerts throughout the year.
 Large print song sheets are available each week for those that can use them.

 Bude Social Club